strbytes/python-calculator-interpreter/README.md

 A simple calculator interpreter that can evaluate one-line expressions with only primitive operators and numbers.
 Eventually I want to implement this in JavaScript and allow a user to enter expressions using a web mockup of a calculator, something like a TI-30.

-It seems to work right now, accoring roughly to how I remember my middle-school TI-30 and TI-84 working.
+It seems to work right now, according roughly to how I remember my middle-school TI-30 and TI-84 working.

 To run, run calc.py with Python.
 Can evaluate simple arithmetic expressions and predefined functions.
 Do not include whitespace in your expressions.
 Examples: